Chilled Water System Condenser Repair

 Chilled Water System Condenser Beyond Repair

-Chilled water system repair of condenser was required because the previous company had been chasing leaks round in a circle.
+The repair of the condenser was required on this chilled water system because the previous company had been chasing leaks round in a circle.
 Therefore, the customer had decided to buy a new condenser.
-This was our first job with a new Maintenance Contract, so we wanted to make a good impression.
+This was our first job with a new contract, so we wanted to make a good impression.

-There was no refrigerant in the chilled water system so our engineer cut the discharge and liquid line to the condenser.
+There was no refrigerant in the system, so our engineer cut the discharge and liquid line to the condenser.
 He then removed the rivets so the frame could be taken apart.
 Lifting equipment was fitted to the old condenser to aid the removal.
 Then, slings were fitted and a forklift truck removed the old condenser.

-Our engineer supervised the condenser replacement on the chilled water system.
+Our engineer supervised the condenser replacement.
 He found that the new condenser did not fit correctly.
 The new condenser was 5mm thicker than the old one.
 It was decided to lift it back out and angle grind the frame to make more room.
 Once this was completed, the new condenser fitted correctly and was bolted in place.

 0161 370 7193

-The pipework had to be repaired and brazed in on the chilled water system.
+The pipework had to be repaired and brazed in.
 Then, the standard practice of a pressure test to ensure the integrity of the system.